LeaVerou/lea.verou.me/2024/wcs-vs-frameworks/index.md

 Conceptually, there are two types of components:
 1. **Generalizable elements** that extend what HTML can do and can be used in the same way as native HTML elements across any project.
 For example: tabs, rating widgets, comboboxes, dialogs etc.
-2. **Reactive templating**: UI modules that have project-specific purposes and make no sense in a different project.
+2. **Reactive templating**: UI modules that have project-specific purposes and are not required to make sense in a different project.
 For example, a font foundry may have a `<FontFamilyDemo>` component with child `<FontFamilyStyleDemo>` components, but the uses of such components outside the very niche font foundry use case are very limited.